Experience the Difference

 - Limited conservatorships can be established for adults with developmental disabilities that prevent them from fully caring for themselves or their finances.

 A conservatee in a limited conservatorship requires less care than a conservatee in a general conservatorship.
 The power of a conservator will be defined by the courts on a case-by-case basis.
+If you are in charge of the conservatee’s estate, you will be tasked with handling their finances and allocating their funds to ensure proper care.
 Conservators may have control of the conservatee’s daily care, their estate, or both.

 When assigned to care for the adult’s daily needs, you will have to ensure their daily physical needs are met, including: